 In 1845, before the waves of settlers had come to the Oregon Territory, a confederation of six Oregon tribes worked together to begin to expand their resources and wealth.
 The “Kayuse, Wallawalla, Spokans, Nes Perces, Ponderays and Snakes” sought to create vast cattle ranches in their territories.
 Dr. Elijah White (Indian agent) reported the happenings of their grand enterprise to buy cattle in California from the Spaniards and drive them back to Oregon.

-A similar venture in 1837, The Willamette Cattle Company, who was led by Ewing Young, who successfully drove 700 cattle from California to the Willamette valley to establish the first herds in Oregon.
+A similar venture in 1837, The Willamette Cattle Company, was led by Ewing Young, who successfully drove 700 cattle from California to the Willamette Valley to establish the first American-owned cattle herds in Oregon (outside of Hudson’s Bay Company’s control).
 The Willamette Valley enterprise was began at the Willamette Mission in a meeting called by Jason Lee.
 Various prominent settlers invested in the venture, including John McLoughlin.
 It is likely that Elijah Hedding was a student living at the mission at the time of this venture and witnessed its success, because 80 of the cattle came to the mission.
 The Indian children were employed at the mission as farm and ranch hands and did much of the daily labor.
 Elijah is likely to have initiated the expedition when he came to leadership among the Columbia River tribes.
 The tribal chiefs traveled south some eight hundred miles to near the fort established by Capt.
 John Sutter, later called Sutter’s Mills, and still later Sacramento.

 The Spanish at this time owned all of California and Northern California administered by General Mariano Vallejo.
 General Vallejo’s Alta California fort was at Sonoma, while his ranch was at Petaluma.
 He lived at the Petaluma Adobe (still standing).

-The negotiations seemed to break down over differences in laws.
+The negotiations seemed to break down over differences in the cultural ethics of trading.
 The tribes held that such livestock may be returned to an owner for a price, but the whites at first insisted that the horses are returned for no fee, then disrespected the Chiefs by offering too small a fee.
 At one point, an American saw his mule among the herd and insisted it be returned, and that “he would have it”.
 A young chief Elijah Hedding called his bluff and raised his gun daring him to take the mule.
 The man left.
 The next day the chiefs visited the fort of Capt.
 Sutter and joined the church service.
-After the service Elijah and an old chief, his uncle, were invited into another room, and there the American who had insisted on the return of his mule said he was going to kill Elijah for the threat on his life.
-The American accused them of being thieving dogs and when Elijah asked to pray first and the man shot him while he was kneeling.
+After the service, Elijah and an old chief, his uncle, were invited into another room, and there the American who had insisted on the return of his mule said he was going to kill Elijah for the threat on his life.
+The American accused the Indians of being thieving dogs and when Elijah asked to pray first and the man shot him while he was kneeling.

-After this the Oregon tribal party were on the run, the Spaniards made every attempt to hem them in and prevent their escape at every river crossing, yet the remainder of the party made it back into Oregon unharmed.
-They returned to their people without their cattle, which they had fairly bought, and without the horse, money and furs that they had taken with them to barter for the cattle.
-They had lost everything.
+After this the Oregon tribal party was on the run, the Spaniards made every attempt to hem them in and prevent their escape at every river crossing, yet the remainder of the party made it back into Oregon unharmed.
+They returned to their people without their cattle, which they had fairly bought, and without the horse, money, and furs that they had taken with them to barter for the cattle.
+They had lost everything except their lives.

-Dr. White mentioned during his letter that Elijah Hedding had been a young Indian who had spent several years at the Willamette Mission.
-In various letters from Jason Lee and his Methodist missionaries, there is mention of how the Indian children were gathered from the Willamette plains and taken into the mission, given American names and taught to read and write English.
-Hedding apparently distinguished himself after the mission and became a highly placed chief among the Columbia River tribes.
+Dr. White mentioned in his letter that Elijah Hedding had been a young Indian who had spent several years at the Willamette Mission.
+In various letters from Jason Lee and his Methodist missionaries, there is mention of how the Indian children were gathered from the Willamette Plains and taken into the mission, given American names, and taught to read and write English.
+Hedding apparently distinguished himself after his education at the mission and became a highly placed chief among the upper Columbia River tribes (also perhaps being a son of Peo-peo-mox-mox helped).
 He would have been valued for his command of the English language, and his ability to read and write.
-There was also a Bishop Elijah Hedding who was in charge of the Methodist Operations on the Pacific and that is likely to be the origin of the name.
+(In a similar situation, it was noted about the Nez Perce that they immediately saw the value of the written word when they spent some weeks being introduced to the Bible in the Spring of 1806, when the Lewis and Clark Expedition stayed with the tribe waiting for the snow to abate in the Rockies.)
+There was also a Bishop Elijah Hedding who was in charge of the Methodist Operations on the Pacific and that is likely to be his namesake, the origin of the name.
+(It was very common for tribal people in this period to take the name of a settler.
+It was an honored gift among the tribes to be gifted a name.)

-Upon their return the tribes sent out an emissary to Dr. White to measure the serious of the affair and if there would be repercussions.
+Upon their return the tribes sent an emissary to Dr. White (at that time White was the Indian Agent of Oregon, with a mission to keep the peace.) to measure the seriousness of the affair and if there would be repercussions.
 The emissary, Ellis, was of the Nez Perce tribe and addressed the issue very diplomatically, impressing Dr. White.
 He mentioned that the Oregon tribes desired to gather some two thousand warriors and revenge themselves upon the Spaniards and white settlements, but were restraining themselves to hear the outcome of this meeting.
 Apparently, Dr. White was so sympathetic to the losses by the tribes that he offered to send a letter about the affair to Capt.
 Sutter, to the Governor of California, and to the chiefs about the matter.
-White also invited the tribes to come to a gathering in the next fall, and to exchange their remaining bank drafts for cattle from White’s own herd.
+White also invited the tribes to come to a gathering in the next Fall, and to exchange their remaining bank drafts for cattle from White’s own herd.
 As well he was offering an additional $500 to each of the tribes to purchase more cattle.
-That was an acceptable option, and likely prevented an invasion on California by the Oregon Tribes.
+That was an acceptable option, and likely prevented an invasion of Spanish California by the Oregon Tribes.

-The Americans asked for the U.S. military to come to the region to control and remove the Indians, claiming that the tribes were attacking American settlements.
-The Americans military took California in 1848 and were in Oregon by 1851 establishing forts.
-When the military arrived and began conducting their own investigation, they found that the blame for the many conflicts with the tribes rested solely with the American settlers who were instigating the attacks, and fomenting violence in the region (see letters of General John E. Wool, Commander of the Pacific).
-The tribes were then removed to reservations in order to preserve and protect them from the marauding Whites who sought nothing less than total extermination of the Indians.
+The American settlers asked for the U.S. military to come to the region to control and remove the Indians, claiming that the tribes were attacking American settlements.
+The American military took California from Spain in 1848 and were in Oregon by 1851 establishing forts, taking over Fort Vancouver from HBC control.
+When the military arrived and began conducting their own investigations, they found that the blame for the many conflicts with the tribes rested solely with the American settlers who were instigating the attacks, and fomenting violence in the region (see letters of General John E. Wool, Commander of the Pacific), including the violence and war made on the Walla Walla in 1855 by Oregon Governor Curry’s militia.
+The tribes were then removed to reservations by Joel Palmer, with some aid by the US regular military, in order to preserve and protect them from the marauding Whites, and their militias, who sought nothing less than total extermination of the Indians.

 At the time of this story, 1845, there was a glimmer of hope that tribes would become equal partners in the territory with the settlers, but as we all know that was not to be.